 Learning to communicate more effectively is essential to managing stressful work relationships.
 More often than not, there are barriers to communicating effectively that are the root cause of interpersonal stress.

-If you’re in a situation where you feel stuck and would like to receive professional support to free yourself from the struggle, I invite you to schedule a FREE consultation with me.
+If you’re in a situation where you feel stuck and would like to receive professional support to free yourself from the struggle, I invite you to schedule a Complimentary Career Consultation with me.